Flight-Free-UK/flight_free_uk_website/source/posts/how-to-cross-the-atlantic.html.markdown

 In previous years, a common way for travellers to cross the ocean flight-free was by passage on a freighter. **However, cargo ships stopped carrying passengers during Covid, and most haven’t started again.**

-There is no indication of if or when the practice might start again, but here are two websites where you might find out: [www.cargoshipvoyages.com](https://www.cargoshipvoyages.com/)a﻿nd [www.cargoholidays.com](https://cargoholidays.com/cargo-ship-cruise-to-every-destination)
+There is no indication of if or when the practice might start again, but here are two websites where you might find out: [www.cargoshipvoyages.com](https://www.cargoshipvoyages.com/) a﻿nd [www.cargoholidays.com](https://cargoholidays.com/cargo-ship-cruise-to-every-destination)

 In anticipation of this being an option in the future, here’s why travelling by cargo ship is great: